xabikos/vscode-javascript/README.md

 This extension contains code snippets for JavaScript in ES6 syntax for [Vs Code][code] editor (supports both JavaScript and TypeScript).

+All the snippets include the final semicolon `;`.
+There is a fork of those snippets [here](https://marketplace.visualstudio.com/items?itemName=jmsv.JavaScriptSnippetsStandard) made by @jmsv where semicolons are not included.
+So feel free to use them according to the needs.

 ## Installation

 In order to install an extension you need to launch the Command Pallete (Ctrl + Shift + P or Cmd + Shift + P) and type Extensions.